IzidoroBaltazar/DeepReinfLearning/project3/README.md

 * early stopping - if average score was not improved in the last 200 iterations training will stop.

 ### Modifications from Continuous Control project
-Key modification was in reply buffer and learning process.
+Key modification was in replay buffer and learning process.

 #### Memory storing changes
-We modified `ReplayBuffer.sample()` method of
+We modified `ReplayBuffer.sample()` method.
+The code change allows access to both agents data.
 ```python
 class ReplayBuffer:
     """Fixed-size buffer to store experience tuples."""